benjymous/annotations/sandman/sandman.74.md

 of death.
 Master Li has previously met with a Dream who is now dead; now he crosses to the realm of the one who lives.

+Page 19 panels 1-4: These horsemen were also seen in #39.
+However, these men appear to be Roman soldiers, whereas the Soft Places horsemen where dressed as Mongols.

 Page 21 panel 4: "Tools can be the subtlest of traps" is quoted from the text piece from the "Doll's House" collection.
 Morpheus said he would never have thought of destroying his ruby (7:20.4); but this Dream, wiser,